Advice Complexity of Treasure Hunt in Geometric Terrains: Regular terrains

-Let $\mathcal{T}$ be the trajectory of the agent, starting from point $p$ and executing algortihm $THunt$ until it reaches the point $q'$.
-The competitive ratio of the Cow Path walk on the line is 9 (cf. \cite{BCR}).
+Consider the smallest $x$ such that $Walk(\gamma,x)$ reaches $q$.
+Let $\mathcal{T}$ be the trajectory of the agent, starting from point $p$ and executing procedure $Walk(\gamma, x)$.
+By definition, the length of $\mathcal{T}$ is $x$.
+The competitive ratio of the Cow Path walk on the line is 9 (cf. \cite{BCR}), and this holds regardless of the length of the first segment used, as long as it does not exceed the distance to the target (this length is 1 in the classic case and $z$ in our case).
 Hence the length of the part of the trajectory $\mathcal{T}$ corresponding to the perimeter of $O_i$ is at most 9 times larger than $\mu_i$.
-Hence the length of $\mathcal{T}$ is at most 9 times larger than the length of $Q'$, and hence it is at most $9ky'$.
+Hence the length of $\mathcal{T}$ is at most 9 times larger than the length of $Q$, and hence it is at most $9dy$.
+This proves the lemma. \end{proof}

-It is enough to prove the lemma for $L\geq k$.
-Let $Q$ be the following polygonal line: the line goes from $p$ to $q$ following the line containing $p$ and $q$ and circumventing each obstacle intersecting this line along the shorter part of its perimeter.
-(Hence this line is analogous to the polygonal line $Q'$, with the difference that it goes from $p$ to $q$, rather than from $p$ to $q'$.)
-The length of $Q$ is at least $L$ because it is some polygonal line in the terrain from $p$ to $q$.
-Again by Lemma \ref{fat}, the length of $Q$ is at most $ky$.
-Hence, by $L\geq k$, we can assume that $y\geq 1$.